By Hannah McConnachie

 During my last week at Holyrood PR, everyone was in particular high spirits, attending the CIPR awards.
-Holyrood Partnership won ‘Outstanding Small Public Relations Consultancy’, ‘Young Communicator of the Year’ and came second for the best use of photography.
+Holyrood PR won ‘Outstanding Small Public Relations Consultancy’, ‘Young Communicator of the Year’ and came second for the best use of photography.

 It’s so nice to see this wee agency, which I have enjoyed working with so much, be given the recognition it clearly deserves from the recognised trade body.

 I am incredibly grateful for this fabulous opportunity.
 The Holyrood team has taught and supported me, given me motivation and encouragement and filled me with hope.
 I wish I didn’t have to leave.
 In fact, I would apply for the Internship position again – if I could!
 However, I now feel much more confident about following my dream and achieving my ambitions.
 I know I am now one step closer to becoming an Edina superstar.

 Thank you Holyrood PR!